GrumpyDeveloper007/GlutenAngularPOC/readme.md

 - Pin summary (when publicly available).
 A brief summary of the pin.

+## Experimental features

+- Highlight specific pins, an extra glow and z-order that makes certain pins stand out.

+- Auto select, when scrolling the map when a specific pin come in to view it is automatically selected, automatically showing the pin summary to the user.

 ## Design notes

 To maximise UI responsiveness and efficiency, data is loaded for a large region (generally based around countries).
 This increases initial load times, with the